Leila Mottley: Early life

 Mottley was born and raised in Oakland, California, where she continues to reside.
-She dropped out of Smith College.
+She began attending Smith College in 2019 and is currently on indefinite leave to pursue writing.

 Career

 Mottley was named the Youth Poet Laureate of Oakland, California in 2018 at age 16, having served the prior year as Vice Youth Poet Laureate.
 Her poetry has appeared in The New York Times.

 Mottley co-wrote and starred in a documentary short, When I Write It, an official selection of the Tribeca Film Festival in 2020.